Sotilrac/traffic-signs/writeup.md

 ![Training Data Sampler][image7]

 The histogram below, shows the distribution of all the traffic sign according to their labels.
-Some are much more common than others, which probably reflects their frequency in reallife.
-This means that somesigns will be easier to train than others.
+Some are much more common than others, which probably reflects their frequency in real life.
+This means that some signs will be easier to train than others.

 ![Training Data Class Distribution][image4]